-We are thinking of choosing a Vivarium when we move to our new house, as we will probably put our African Pygmy Hedgehog into a summer room (conservatory) which can colder in the winter months.
+We are thinking of choosing a Vivarium when we move to our new house, as we will probably put our hedgehog into a summer room (conservatory) which can colder in the winter months.

 These are the Top 3 Vivariums for 2020:

 - (US) REPTI ZOO 67 Gallon Reptile Large Terrarium (check price on Amazon)

 - Vivexotic Reptihome Maxi Large Beech (check price on Amazon)